learn-co-students/chicago-web-080320/01-hashketball-review/README.md

 # Hashketball Review

 ## SWBATs
-- Define TDD (Test Driven Development)
+- Follow a TDD (Test Driven Development) approach to working on labs
+- Read and understand Ruby error messages
 - Distinguish between data types in Ruby
-- Show how to look up documentation for data types in Ruby
+- Look up documentation for data types in Ruby
 - Demonstrate the use of common Array methods: `each`, `map`, `select`, `find`
 - Define the Single Responsibility Principle

 ## Outline
 - [ ] Walk through hashketball code
-- [ ] Discuss rspec, learn and Ruby gems in general
+- [ ] Discuss `rspec`, `learn` and Ruby gems in general
 - [ ] Use `binding.pry` and `p` to debug our code
 - [ ] Work on passing tests using TDD